-PEO2: Ability to pursue interdepartmental research in Universities in India and abroad.
+PEO2: Have the ability to pursue interdepartmental research in Universities in India and abroad.

-PEO3: To develop the ability to utilize the mathematical problem-solving methods such as analysis, modeling, programming, and mathematical software applications in addressing the practical and heuristic issues.
+PEO3: To develop the ability to utilize the mathematical problem-solving methods such as analysis, modeling, programming and mathematical software applications in addressing the practical and heuristic issues.